geekshivarshi/strapi-cloud-test/README.md

 ```bash
 node scripts/import-old-collection-to-category.js
 ```
+11. Update the permissions of the product and category tables, to allow public user to read the products and category

 > Now we should have a local Strapi instance with all the production data (which we got from the dump) and all the category and products data (which we added via API calls from the scripts).
 Now we will migrate the entire thing to Strapi Cloud.
 >
 > You can take a dump of the local database at this point as a backup with all the new data.

-11. Go to Strapi Cloud and create a new project with the same repository.
+12. Go to Strapi Cloud and create a new project with the same repository.
-12. Once the project is up and running, log in to Strapi Cloud.
+13. Once the project is up and running, log in to Strapi Cloud.
-13. In Strapi Cloud, go to Settings > Transfer Token and generate a new *push type* transfer token.
+14. In Strapi Cloud, go to Settings > Transfer Token and generate a new *push type* transfer token.
 (Copy the token and keep it safe.)
-14. Now we will transfer the data from our local instance to the Strapi Cloud instance.
+15. Now we will transfer the data from our local instance to the Strapi Cloud instance.
 In your local terminal, run:
 ```bash
    yarn strapi transfer --to <strapi-cloud-url> --exclude files
 ```